infomongo/infomongo.github.io/_posts/2020-03-25-I-dont-want-the-cure-to-be-worse-than-the-problem-itself.md

 <!--more-->
 <a name="jump"></a>

 I find this point of view troubling. **Either we save lives, or we save the economy**.
-But, this is America.
-We can dance and chew gum at the same time. **We can do both.
+But, this is America. **We can do both.
 We have to do both**.

 Later in the town hall, he said: